I was about 6 years old when I arrived.

 There, with all three of us huddled on Mila’s little rug, I finally found myself home.

-Publicly chronicling my style grind, mamahood madness + mini narratives of how I make sense of it all was never something I thought I would do; but when your passion in life for creating + relating are also your personal gateways to peace + sanity, you've got to go somewhere with all of the things!
+Publicly chronicling my design grind, mamahood madness + mini narratives of how I make sense of it all was never something I thought I would do; but when your passion in life for creating + relating are also your personal gateways to peace + sanity, you've got to go somewhere with all of the things!

 My name is Jená + this is the blog